 Tanks of water and ventilation shafts helped the miners to survive, but they had very limited food supplies, and health officials estimate they may have lost about 8 to 9kg each.

 Rescuers lowered a television camera down the borehole on Sunday, and some of the miners looked into the lens.
+Some had removed their shirts because of the heat in the mine, and officials said they looked in better-than-expected condition.

 The miners used the batteries of a truck down in the mine to charge their helmet lamps, some of which were shining in the television images.